FreeCAD/FPA/_programs/blog_content.md

 - Author of selected content will be paid $100 per post.
 - The FPA gets a non-exclusive right to publish the content in perpetuity.
 - Content author retains copyright and may re-use the article on a personal blog, magazine, etc.
-- Blog posts that discuss topics that are visual in nature are generally expected to come with illustrations.
 - Published posts will have a byline identifying the author (may use forum handle or another alias)

 ## Editorial policy